zonko16/Custom-Pages-for-HASwitchplate/2.4" Packages Folder/README.md

-If you're using the 2.4" Nextion panel copy this directory into your already existing ```/config/packages/``` folder.
+If you're using the 2.4" Nextion panel paste this directory into your already existing ```/config/packages/``` folder.

-**Important:** If you renamed your HASP Node and therefore isn't called *plate01* you have to change every MQTT topic in the config files manually.
+**Important:** You need to go through the basic setup of [HASwitchPlate](https://github.com/aderusha/HASwitchPlate) from @aderusha to use these custom Pages.
+If you renamed your HASP Node and therefore isn't called *plate01* you have to change every MQTT topic in the config files manually.

-This will replace your previous settings for page 3,6 and 8.
+This will replace your all your previous settings of page 3,6 and 8.
 Backup your existing files if you ever need them again.

 **_Page 3 Weather Setup_**